yariksav/vuetify-dialog/README.md

 ## Vuedl module documentation

-This module uses vuedl for automatically work with dialogs and DOM [See docs here](https://github.com/yariksav/vuedl#readme)
+This module uses vuedl to automatically work with dialogs and DOM [See docs here](https://github.com/yariksav/vuedl#readme)

 ## Setup

 Install the package from npm

-> IMPORTANT: After version 0.4.0 css and js was splitted and therefore you have to import css manually
+> IMPORTANT: After version 0.4.0 css and js were split and therefore you have to import css manually

 ## Vuetify 2

-For Vuetify 2 please use latest version of vuetify-dialog@2.X.X
+For Vuetify 2 please use the latest version of vuetify-dialog@2.X.X

 ### Demo with Vuetify 2
 [Demo in CodeSandbox](https://iwdcf.csb.app/),